North Korea's Kim condemns U.S. dialogue offer as 'petty trick'

 Pyongyang has been largely biding its time in recent months as it assessed the Biden government and focused on domestic issues.

-It has been behind a rigid self-imposed blockade since early last year to protect itself from the coronavirus pandemic, with the economy suffering as a result and trade with key partner China dwindling to a trickle.
+It has been behind a rigid self-imposed blockade since early last year to protect itself from the COVID-19 pandemic, with the economy suffering as a result and trade with key partner China dwindling to a trickle.

 But Kim's speech was the latest in a series of actions with international ramifications this month.